cartopher/automateSanGIS/README.md

 ````
 #### Instructions

-Open the Command Prompt and install the package 'twill' by inputting the following lines of code into the command line:
+Open the Anaconda Command Prompt and input the follow line of code to create a new virtual environment:

+conda create --n sangisdownload python=3

+Input the following command to activate the environment:

+conda activate sangisdownload

+Pip install the 'twill' package by inputting the following command:

 pip install twill